sqlfluff/sqlfluff/docs/source/configuration.rst

 Placeholder templating
 ^^^^^^^^^^^^^^^^^^^^^^

-Libraries such as SQLAlchemy or Psycopg use different parameter styles.
+Libraries such as SQLAlchemy or Psycopg use different parameter placeholder styles to mark where a parameter has to be inserted in the query.

-For example a query in SQLAlchemy can be:
+For example a query in SQLAlchemy can look like this:

 .. code-block:: sql

     SELECT * FROM table WHERE id = :myid

-At runtime `:myid` will be replace by a value and escaped, but this is not standard SQL and cannot be parsed as is.
+At runtime `:myid` will be replace by a value provided by the application and escaped as needed, but this is not standard SQL and cannot be parsed as is.

 In order to parse these queries is then necessary to replace these placeholders with sample values, and this is done with the placeholder